Rochet2/pressurecompressor/README.md

 - files with `.lzw` ending are decompressed automatically

 ## commands
+- *You must execute these commands from terminal in the pressurecompressor subfolder that contains the `pom.xml`*
 - `mvn install` compiles
 - `mvn test` runs JUnit tests
 - `mvn test org.pitest:pitest-maven:mutationCoverage` creates pit raport to `/target/pit-reports/*/index.html`